Jacobson, et al. v. DHS, et al., No. 14-02485 (D. Ariz., filed Nov. 20, 2014) & No. 16-17199 (9th Cir., filed Nov. 30, 2016)

-This is a First Amendment case brought against DHS, CBP, and certain named officials for their interference with the plaintiffs’ right to protest, observe and record activity at the U.S. Border Patrol’s checkpoint on Arivaca Road near the Arizona-Mexico border.
+This is a First Amendment case brought against DHS, CBP, and certain named officials for their interference with the plaintiffs’ right to protest, observe, and record activity at the U.S. Border Patrol’s checkpoint on Arivaca Road near the Arizona-Mexico border.
 Although CBP claims that this checkpoint is temporary, it has been in continuous existence for seven years.
-Many residents of Arivaca must drive through the checkpoint every day to reach jobs, schools and shops.
-The plaintiffs are members of an Arivaca, Arizona community organization which organized a “checkpoint monitoring campaign” in response to a number of complaints of civil rights abuses by agents at the checkpoint.
-A number of these incidents were detailed in an Administrative Complaint filed with DHS Office of Inspector General and DHS Office of Civil Rights and Civil Liberties.
+Many residents of Arivaca must drive through the checkpoint every day to reach jobs, schools, and shops.
+The plaintiffs are members of an Arivaca, Arizona community organization that organized a “checkpoint monitoring campaign” in response to a number of complaints of civil rights abuses by agents at the checkpoint.
+A number of these incidents were detailed in an administrative complaint filed with DHS Office of Inspector General and DHS Office of Civil Rights and Civil Liberties.

 On January 4, 2016, Plaintiffs filed their opposition to Defendants’ motion to dismiss or in the alternative for summary judgment.

 On September 30, 2016, the district court granted Defendants’ motions and entered judgment against the Plaintiffs.
 On November 30, 2016, Plaintiffs appealed the District Court’s decision to the Ninth Circuit Court of Appeals.
-On April 10, 2017, Appellants Jacobson and Ragan submitted their Opening Brief to the Ninth Circuit.
+Briefing was completed in August 2017 and oral argument is set for December 5, 2017 in San Francisco.

 - Plaintiffs’ Motion for a Preliminary Injunction